Environmental agreements bylaw

 Mail Code #111

-Letter of credit - As part of the License application, a letter of credit will now be required in an amount sufficient to cover the costs for removal of any infrastructure left in place after the License has expired.
+As part of the License application, a letter of credit or money order/bank draft will be required in an amount sufficient to cover the costs for removal of any infrastructure left in place after the License has expired.
 The cost will be $1,500 per monitoring well.
 For remediation systems, the cost will be determined by the scope of the project.
-This letter of credit will be returned to the issuer if the infrastructure is decommissioned properly and in a timely manner as per the conditions of the License.
+This security will be returned to the issuer when the infrastructure is decommissioned properly and in a timely manner as per the conditions of the License.

 How much does the License cost?